-Sriracha is spicy with a touch of sweetness making it irresistible to those who try it, and this cashew cream sauce is another way for us sriracha fans to get our fix.
+Sriracha is spicy with a touch of sweetness making it irresistible to those who try it, and this cashew cream sauce is another way for us sriracha fans to get our fix!

 Sriracha Cashew Cream Sauce (Aioli)

 This recipe is so simple, versatile and can be used in many different ways.
 Use it as a pasta cream sauce or as a sauce to drizzle on roasted vegetables and baked sweet potatoes.
 You can use it as a dip or as a salad dressing.
 This is also fantastic as a spread on burgers, sandwiches, tortas or any place you may use mayo type products.
 Even tacos, burritos and quesadillas would benefit from a drizzle of this sriracha cashew cream sauce.
-And don’t forget to add it to vegan sushi rolls, this makes for a great dragon sauce!
+And don’t forget to add it to vegan sushi rolls, this makes for a great dynamite sauce!

 Ways To Use This Flavorful Sauce